matteoferla/Fragmenstein/covid.md

 * some users submitted a mispelt hit

 For an example of the script used, see [covid.py](covid.py).
+Note that this script runs on multiple cores.
+For a fews smiles, which takes about 30 seconds each there is no need.
+Also note that some molecules get stuck due to incorrectly entered inspirations.

 For a comparision of how the three method fair with the daset see [three modes compared](three_modes_compared.md).